bxparks/AceTime/MIGRATING.md

 * the `year` fields in the `zonedb` and `zonedbx` databases also change from `int8_t` to `int16_t`
     * the year range increases from `[2000,2049]` to `[2000,9999]`
-    * this decouples the TZ database from the adjustable local epoch year
+    * this decouples the TZ database from the adjustable current epoch year
 * the epoch year can be changed using `LocalDate::currentEpochYear(epochYear)` static method
 * removed constants